An Easy One Day in Bruges Itinerary (2026)

 Get your bearings in Grote Markt

-The first thing most visitors head for when they arrive in historic Bruges is its large central square, or Grote Markt in Flemish.
+Bruges’ central ‘large square’ translates as Grote Markt in Flemish.
 As you approach the square, the first thing you will notice is the 83-metre tall Belfry of Bruges.

 Climb Bruges’s famous Belfry Tower